GrASP: A Library for Extracting and Exploring Human-Interpretable Textual Patterns: Library for Pattern Extraction

 \paragraph{Removing redundant patterns.} We provide a function to remove specific patterns subsumed by more general ones.
 For instance, all [\as{TEXT:.}, \as{POS:NUM}] matches are also matches of [\as{POS:NUM}].
 Hence, this function removes the former (specific) pattern.
 A flag further allows to condition removal on the fact that the score of the removed pattern must be lower than the score of the remaining one.

-\paragraph{Vectorizing texts using patterns.} Given an input text $t$ and $n$ \grasp{} patterns, we provide a function to create a ternary vector of length $n$ indicating whether $t$ is matched by a positive, negative, or no pattern.
-This vector can be used as additional features of $t$ for downstream tasks.
+\paragraph{Vectorizing texts using patterns.} Given an input text $t$ and $n$ \grasp{} patterns, we provide a function to create a ternary vector of length $n$ indicating which of the patterns are matched in $t$ and whether they are positive or negative.
+This vector can be used as features of $t$ for downstream tasks.